 All messages created, sent or retrieved on the school’s network are the property of the school.
 The school reserves the right to access and monitor all messages and files on the computer system, as necessary and appropriate.
 Communications including text and images may be required to be disclosed to law enforcement and other third parties without the consent of the sender.

+Information on supervision arrangements for students engaging in digital learning activities is available in our Yard Duty and Supervision Policy.

 Social media use

 Our school follows the Department’s policy on Social Media Use to Support Learning to ensure social media is used safely and appropriately in student learning and to ensure appropriate parent notification occurs or, where required, consent is sought.
 Where the student activity is visible to the public, it requires consent.